rishabprasad005/role-courses/RH124/Notes.md

 - **Operating on Symbolic Links:** Symbolic links will always have `777` permissions.
 If you try to change the permissions of a symbolic link, `chmod` will change the permissions of the actual file the link is pointing to.

-  One thing to note is that, you might not be able to chnage the target file permissions.
+  One thing to note is that, you might not be able to change the target file permissions.
 Instead you might get a “_cannot access ‘symlink’: Permission denied_” error.
 The error occurs because by default on most Linux distributions symlinks are protected, and you cannot operate on target files.

 - **Using a Reference File:** The `--reference` option allows you to set the file’s permissions to be same as those of the specified reference file.
 For example, the following command will assign the permissions of the _file1_ to _file2_:-